codefresh-io/docs.codefresh.io/_docs/configure-ci-cd-pipeline/triggers.md

 To create an effective CI/CD process, it should be possible to trigger a Codefresh pipeline execution not only on code repository events (like `push` or `PR`), but also on any "interesting" CD-related event, coming from some external system.

-Codefresh not only allows you to define different pipelines on a single project but it also offers you the capabilility to trigger them with completely separate mechanisms.
+Codefresh not only allows you to define different pipelines on a single project but it also offers you the capability to trigger them with completely separate mechanisms.

+>Note that before you add any trigger to a new pipeline you must save it first

 ## Codefresh Trigger Types